stdevPavelmc/mailad/README.md

 Use the Issues tab in the repository URL or drop me a message via [Twitter](https://twitter.com/co7wt) or [Telegram](https://t.me/pavelmc)

-We have a [file to register the contributions](Contributors.md) to this Software.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):